efef31016/Subject/Numerical Method/README.md

-solving linear problem or solving PDE
+solving linear problem or PDE